COSC3020/theory-vs-practice-NolanBerg/README.md

 - List 3 reasons why asymptotic analysis may be misleading with respect to actual performance in practice.

-1. Different machines deploy different kinds of computational mechanisms.
+1. Different machines have different kinds of computational mechanisms.
 Its possible to get different results running the same program on two different machines with distinct capabilities.

 2. A machine computes programs not algorithms, meaning it runs exact instructions and not an abstract mathmatical model.